 The Melbourne/Ballarat rail service provides a high standard but infrequent rail service.
-The Victorian Transport Plan proposes a progressive upgrade to the line ahead of electrification, including line duplication, increased service frequency, and the construction of new stations as development occurs in the area.
+The Victorian Transport Plan proposes a progressive upgrade to the line ahead of electrification, including line duplication, increased service frequency, and the construction of new stations as development occurs in the area including Toolern station by 2019 and proposed Paynes Road station.
 Region wide, public transport patronage is at a relatively low level and is served by regional bus routes.
 Gaps exist in local services and there is a strong desire for service levels to be increased.